NaimAyat/UCLA_CS118/Lab1.md

   * Layered structure
 * Circuit switching vs. packet switching
   * Processing delay, d<sub>process</sub>
+    * Created by router reading packet headers to determine where packet should be sent
   * Queuing delay, d<sub>queuing</sub>
     * For each process, there is a FIFO buffer
     * The packets have to wait until the prior packet has been sent